 Mia Goth and Halsey in 'MaXXXine,' the sequel to 'X'

-A24 has finally released the full trailer for MaXXXine, the third installment in Ti West’s X trilogy.
+A24 has released a new trailer for MaXXXine, the third installment in Ti West’s X trilogy.
 Get ready for Hot (Mia) Goth Summer.

 Recommended Videos

-In the first trailer for MaXXXine, Mia Goth’s eponymous protagonist has made it to Los Angeles to pursue her dream of becoming a Big F’ing Star.
-After making a name for herself in adult films, Maxine has her sights set on legit stardom, and she’ll get there by becoming a scream queen.
+In MaXXXine, Mia Goth’s eponymous protagonist has made it to Los Angeles to pursue her dream of becoming a Big F’ing Star.
+After making a name for herself in adult films, Maxine has her sights set on legit stardom, and she’ll get there by becoming America’s next scream queen.
 Unfortunately, the past is catching up to Maxine, who also seems to be on a collision course with notorious serial killer the Night Stalker:

 With the inclusion of the Night Stalker murders, committed by Richard Ramirez, I can’t help but wonder if Ti West is revising or recontextualizing history—maybe Maxine is responsible for a few of those murders?
 Maybe she becomes an unlikely hero and kills Ramirez?
 Whatever’s going on here, I’m intrigued, especially by the supporting cast, which includes Elizabeth Debicki, Michelle Monaghan, Moses Sumney, Bobby Cannavale, Lily Collins, Giancarlo Esposito (and his HAIR), Kevin Bacon, and Halsey.